molecanth/molecanth.github.io/Submodule/QC_sample_clustering.md

 ```r
 write.table(normalized_counts, file="data/normalized_counts.txt", sep="\t", quote=F, col.names=NA)
 ```
-> **NOTE:** DESeq2 doesn't actually use normalized counts, rather it uses the raw counts and models the normalization inside the Generalized Linear Model (GLM).
+> **NOTE:** DESeq2 does not actually take normalized counts as inout, rather it uses the raw counts and models the normalization inside the Generalized Linear Model (GLM).
 These normalized counts will be useful for downstream visualization of results, but cannot be used as input to DESeq2 or any other tools that peform differential expression analysis which use the negative binomial model.

 ## Quality Control